sgoudsme/ArduinoMqttDmx/README.md

 ## Hardware
 The hardware drawing is made in Kicad V5.
 It simply contains a footprint for an arduino and a MAX485.
 Also some extra pins are exposed, when I would need some small button.
 This is not used for the moment.
 The MAX485 is connected to pin D1.
+A regular ethernetshield (W5100) is also needed for the MQTT part.

 The plots are found in the folder "plots", and the PCB's are ordered at JLCPCB.